 can buy a less robust boat and have fun safely.

-that costs less is just about perfect.
-Even knowing it won't be one
+inexpensive boat is just about perfect.
+Even knowing it will not be one

 of those spectacular Yachts shown in the boating magazines, we are

-satisfied with what we can afford.
+satisfied with what is affordable.
 Also, we know that with time,

-With less money you'll need to be more reliant on
+With less money you will need to be more reliant on

-yourself and your abilities to fix what's broken.
+yourself and your abilities to fix what is broken.
 Starting a project

 and not finishing it is all too common.
-Don't let yourself get caught
+Do not let yourself get caught

 with a zillion projects underway and none finished.

-And I would stick with power boats.
-Or outboards.
+I would stick with power boats, or outboards.

-Not inboard-outboards as often there are lower-unit issues that cost
+Inboard-outboards often have lower-unit issues that cost $$$ and/or

 Sail boats have this mythological

-"I'm cheap transportation" aura of them.
-It's not true.
+transportation" aura of them.
+That is absolutely not true.

 propulsion systems.
 The rigging and sails are not free and require